Penelope Horner

 Penelope "Penny" Horner (born 20 June 1939) is a British former film and television actress.

 Life and career

 Penelope Horner began her acting career in 1956 in the British film comedy A Touch of the Sun.
 Other small roles followed in films such as A King in New York and The Nun's Story.
 In 1961, she played Anne Rider in the Edgar Wallace film The Daffodil Mystery as well as Julie Denver in Locker Sixty-Nine in 1962.
 During the 1960s and 1970s she became a regular face in some of the popular spy adventure series of the day, including The Saint, The Avengers and The Persuaders!.
 She starred alongside Jack Palance in the 1974 television adaptation of Dracula directed by Dan Curtis.

-In the 1980s, she appeared as Sarah Hallam in the second and third season of the BBC soap opera Triangle.
+In the 1980s, Horner appeared as Sarah Hallam in the second and third season of the BBC soap opera Triangle.
 She retired in 1986.